 Example answer:

-25. Tell me about a time when you failed.
+25. Tell me about a time you mentored or helped develop others.

 Why you might get asked this: